Djaenk/zyBooks-Activity-Completer/README.md

 ## Requirements
 A version of [Python 3](https://www.python.org/downloads/) must be installed in order to run this script.
-In addition, the Python Selenium bindings must also be installed, which can be done by running the following command:
+In addition, the Python Selenium bindings must also be installed, which can be done by running the following command with Python installed:
 ```
 pip3 install selenium
 ```